jaskirat1616/Arvos-sdk/docs/ios-app/overview.md

 # iOS App Overview

-The ARVOS iOS app turns your iPhone (and optional Apple Watch) into a professional sensor streaming platform.
+The ARVOS iOS app turns your iPhone (and optional Apple Watch) into a sensor streaming platform.

 !!! note "App Availability"
     The ARVOS iOS app is available on the App Store for download and use.
 However, the iOS app source code is **not open source** and is not publicly available on GitHub.
 This documentation covers app usage and features.